-This is the first in a series of stories dedicated to helping individuals share their mission.
+This is the first in a series of stories using “Your StoryEngine” to help individuals define their purpose and advance their career story.
 Facilitator and community development strategist Misty Avila shares how a pivotal moment involving bees helped to illuminate her gifts, passion, and purpose in the world.

 Back to Bees

 My family is a restaurant family.
 My grandparents had restaurants, my parents owned a restaurant.
 My father’s side is from Zacatecas, Mexico.
 My mom was a waitress from Sacramento’s Oak Park.
 The story of my family was not only food but also being a community hub.
 In our restaurant business, we were doing more than feeding people.
 I was the first person in my family to get a college degree.
 I know now that observing and experiencing my parents provide a living for our family while bringing people together was my training ground.
 This was my introduction to understanding the meaning of creating space for fellowship and shared purpose.
 My family’s experience and stories initiated me in community work.

 My career began building culturally competent and body positive educational materials in community nutrition and health.
 I wanted to have local impact on young people.
 A theme emerged within my work: a desire to change systems rather than just surviving them.
 Helping others find the agency to affect the systems they are in became the bedrock value in my work.